-Retail Tech Startup 'The New Shop' signs a landmark partnership with the Adani Airports for upcoming Airports
+Retail tech startup 'The New Shop' signs a landmark partnership with the Adani Airports for upcoming airports

 You would like to read

-New Delhi [India], January 5 (ANI/PRNewswire): The New Shop, India's smartest 24-hour convenience store chain, has successfully opened its 41st store at Lucknow's Chaudhary Charan Singh International Airport.
+New Delhi [India], January 7 (ANI/PR Newswire): The New Shop, India's smartest 24-hour convenience store chain, has successfully opened its 41st store at Lucknow's Chaudhary Charan Singh International Airport.

-This transit retail store is also the brand's first airport flagship store, which was inaugurated by Suresh Chandra Hota IAP, Chief Airport Officer, Adani Lucknow International Airport Ltd, on December 07, 2021.

 The New Shop is the brainchild of Founders Aastha Almast, Charak Almast, and Mani Dev Gyawali, who started out this journey in 2019, after successfully having created a global consumer products sourcing and private labeling business Productx Ventures.
 When asked about the inspiration behind The New Shop, Aastha says, "We wanted to be the first Indian-bred, 24-hour convenience store within every Indian's walking distance along with providing instant hyperlocal doorstep deliveries.
 We are deeply humbled and grateful to be partnering with Adani Airports, and to be working collectively towards our common mission of contributing to India's growth story, by standardising retail offerings at all mass transit hubs across India.
 We are committed to providing an augmented retail experience and convenience to all citizens of the country."